williamgilpin/flowtrace_docs/flowtrace_imagej.md

 ## Installation

-Download the code and sample images from [the GitHub repository](https://github.com/williamgilpin/flowtrace_imagej)
+Download the code and sample images as a zip file from [the GitHub repository](https://github.com/williamgilpin/flowtrace_imagej) (A direct download link is [here](https://github.com/williamgilpin/flowtrace_imagej/archive/master.zip))

 Alternatively, on OSX/Linux you can initiate the download from the terminal using